Skip to content

 3. Enter your prompt

 The agents work in sequence with handoffs.
 Steps 1-3.5 and 7 are shared; steps 4-6 route to Bicep or Terraform agents based on your iac_tool selection in Step 1.
-During requirements gathering, the Requirements agent asks which IaC tool you prefer — this choice determines which planning, code generation, and deployment agents the Conductor invokes.
+During requirements gathering, the Requirements agent asks which IaC tool you prefer — this choice determines which planning, code generation, and deployment agents the Orchestrator invokes.

 Each agent has a thematic codename for easy reference in documentation and prompts.